pandas-dev/pandas/doc/source/user_guide/advanced.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 .. deprecated:: 1.4.0
-    In pandas 2.0, :class:`NumericIndex` will become the default index type for numeric types
+    In pandas 2.0, :class:`Index` will become the default index type for numeric types
     instead of ``Int64Index``, ``Float64Index`` and ``UInt64Index`` and those index types
     are therefore deprecated and will be removed in a futire version.
     See :ref:`here <advanced.numericindex>` for more.